iamadisharma/Medical-Sales-Data-Analysis-/README.md

 - An optional presentation for stakeholders to highlight key findings.

 By combining Python, SQL, and Excel, this project will enable you to perform a comprehensive analysis of medical product sales data and deliver valuable insights to support data-driven decision-making in the medical industry. 🚀🔍
-   - Provide clear instructions on how to reproduce the analysis and generate visualizations.

-6. **Presentation:**
-   - Prepare a presentation to communicate the results to stakeholders, if necessary.
-   - Use PowerPoint or another appropriate tool to create an informative and visually appealing presentation.

-**Project Goals:**

-- Identify the medical products with the highest and lowest sales.
-- Discover trends in sales data, such as seasonal variations or growth patterns.
-- Provide actionable insights for business decision-making, such as stock management or marketing strategies.

-**Expected Outcomes:**

-- A well-structured report summarizing the analysis and insights.
-- Visualizations that effectively convey sales trends.
-- Clean, documented code for reproducibility.
-- An optional presentation for stakeholders to highlight key findings.

-By combining Python, SQL, and Excel, this project will enable you to perform a comprehensive analysis of medical product sales data and deliver valuable insights to support data-driven decision-making in the medical industry.